Allegations of sexual assault that have been brought against Space Jesus rocked the bass music community.

 Content Warning: This post contains descriptions of sexual assault.

 Recently, an Instagram account with the handle @evidenceagainstspacejesus has brought to light numerous examples of misconduct.
-Containing screenshots from Facebook, Reddit, and Instagram among others, the account demonstrates a consistent pattern of behavior including unwanted sexual advances and rampant drug use, especially alcohol and ketamine.
+Containing screenshots from Facebook, Reddit, and Instagram among others, the account demonstrates a potential pattern of behavior including unwanted sexual advances and rampant drug use, especially alcohol and ketamine.

 Artists and fans from across the scene have spoken out regarding the situation.